 Summary: After participating in an NWP program, teachers may be eager to continue writing and yet may find themselves consumed by other obligations related to teaching and their personal lives.
-This thoughtful article offers concrete, constructive protocols for sustaining a writing group online as well as authentic models of collegial response and reflection upon the implications of teacher writers experiences for their own clasroom student writing groups.
+This thoughtful article offers concrete, constructive protocols for sustaining a writing group online, as well as authentic models of collegial response and reflection on the implications of teacher-writers’ experiences for their own classroom student writing groups.

 Original Date of Publication: Winter 2003

 For the past year, I have experienced fabulous good luck as a writer.
 Three teachers—two close friends and I—worked together in an online writing group.
 Through email, we shared our writing with one another and provided thoughtful and thought-provoking responses to one another’s work.
 Our experience has made me reconsider writing groups in general, and I wonder specifically how our group is both like and unlike the kinds of writing groups many of us have used in our classrooms.